 Occupational Health Services in Turkey

 Turkey is a transcontinental Eurasian country.
 According to the 2009 census, more than 77 million people live in Turkey, three quarters of them in towns and cities.
 People within the 15–64 age groups constitute 67% of the total population, the 0–14 age group is 26% of the population, and people 65 years old and above make up 7%.
-On the other hand, 40% of the population works.
+On the other hand, 40% of the population is in the working group.

 The first labour law was passed in 1936 and a new labour law was enacted in

 Untill now, many regulations have been passed and later on were changed.
-According to the latest regulation; OHN is defined as an assistant of physician under the group of others, OHN proffesionals believe that it would have been better if OHN was defined as a seperate entity and its job duties and responsibilities were stated clearly.
-The latest regulation is no better than the one in 2003 and we have a long way to go to have a regulation which could be considered as adequate by OHN proffesionals.
+Hovewer, according to the latest law related to occupational health and safety (no:6331) which is published in June 2012; OHN is defined but the duties and roles of OHN had not exempflied.
+Then, in July 2013, new regulation was published and OHN is defined as an assistant of physician under the group of others and the roles and duties were described which are not as expected but it is still better to have them legally.
+Nevertheless, another new regulation was passed in late July 2013 which give right to all nurses who have different graduation and other health staff to gain OHN certificate with 90 hours education.
+OHN proffesionals believe that it would have been better if OHN was defined as a seperate entity and its job duties and responsibilities were stated clearly.
+The latest regulation is not better than the one in 2003 and we have a long way to go to have a regulation which could be considered as adequate by OHN professionals.

 However, an OH service team comprises a nurse, a physician and occupational safety experts.
 There are approximately 3,300 OH physicians in Turkey.
 Although the number of occupational safety experts is not known, it is supposedly higher than the number of OHNs and physicians.